Omaha Mavericks men's ice hockey: Coaches

 The Mavericks were coached by Mike Kemp between the program's inception in 1997 and 2009.
 Prior to the 1997 season, Kemp served as an assistant coach for 14 years at Wisconsin.
 In his only previous head coaching stint, Kemp was the coach of the UNO club hockey team during its brief existence in 1975 and 1976.
 Kemp is credited with helping build the nascent program over his tenure, and eventually led the team to its only NCAA Tournament appearance to date in 2006.
 After the 2004–05 season, he was named CCHA Coach of the Year.
 He was named Associate Athletic Director for UNO following the 2009 season.

 Dean Blais was hired in June 2009 to replace Mike Kemp on the UNO bench.
 Blais is best known as the former head coach at North Dakota from 1994 through 2004, where he won two national titles (1997 and 2000).
 Blais also served as assistant coach of the Columbus Blue Jackets from 2004 to 2007, and later as head coach and GM of the Fargo Force (USHL) from 2007 to 2009.
 During his first season at UNO, Blais also served as head coach of the gold medal winning USA team at the 2010 World Junior Ice Hockey Championships.
 During his second season at UNO, Blais was named WCHA Coach of the Year.
 Blais retired at the end of the 2016-17 season.

-The Mavericks are currently coached by former Omaha Hockey player Mike Gabinet, who is in his 4th season as head coach.
+The Mavericks are currently coached by former Omaha player Mike Gabinet, who was named head coach April 5, 2017.